Extreme-Value Theorems for Optimal Multidimensional Pricing

+The obvious algorithmic challenge in {\sc RestrictedPrice} is that, even though the set of possible prices is finite, there are still exponentially many (namely $k_2^n$) possible price vectors that we need to choose from for an optimal one.
+If $k_2$ were a constant and the items were i.i.d., then we could decrease the possible vectors to a polynomial number by exploiting the symmetry of the items.\footnote{A broader exposition of the role of symmetries in mechanism design can be found in~\cite{DaskalakisW12}.} Similarly, we can obtain polynomial-time algorithms for the case where there is only a constant number of possible value distributions and a constant number of possible prices.
+However, when all the $F_i$'s may be different, the problem looks inherently exponential, even if both $k_1$ and $k_2$ are absolute constants, e.g., even when the value distributions are supported on $2$ possible values and there are $2$ possible prices available.

-Given the apparent impasse towards eliminating the exponentiality from the input space of our problem, our solution evolves in a radically different direction.
-To explain our approach, let us view our problem in the graphical representation of Figure~\ref{fig:d1} of Appendix~\ref{sec:figures}.
-Circuit $C$ takes as input a price vector $p_1,\ldots,p_n$ and outputs the distribution ${F}_{{\hat R}_P}$ of the revenue of the seller under this price vector.
-Indeed, the revenue of the seller is a random variable $\hat{R}_P$ whose value depends on the variables $\{ \hat{v}_i\}_{i \in [n]}$.
+Our algorithmic approach is enabled by a shift in perspective, which may be applicable to other problems with a similar structure.
+To illustrate the approach, let us view our problem in the graphical representation of Figure~\ref{fig:d1}. $C$ is a function that takes as input a price vector $P=(p_1,\ldots,p_n)$ and outputs the distribution ${F}_{{ R}_P}$ of the revenue of the seller under this price vector.
+Indeed, the revenue of the seller is a random variable ${R}_P$ that depends on the random variables $\{{v}_i\}_{i \in [n]}$.